noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	// events self.addEventListener('EVENT_NAME', (event) => {})
 		// event object
+			// always use the waitUntil method to extend
+			// the lifetime of the service worker
+			// until your business logic completes
+			event.waitUntil(thisAsyncBlahIsResolved)
 			event.request[url|method|headers|body] // the request object
 			event.respondWith()
 				// potentially hijack the request and respond with something different